 Unison provides housing to many different people with different lifestyles.
-It is important to have a positive relationship with your neighbours.
+It is vital to have a positive relationship with your neighbours.

 You have the right to:

-- Access information and services to help you live peacefully in your home
+- Access to information and services to help you live peacefully in your home.

 You also have a responsibility to: